The ability to delegate effectively is a skill that can be learned just like any other skill.

 As business leaders or entrepreneurs, we often continue working hard and working extra hours because that’s what we need to do to get done all the things we want to.
 It’s what will bring us success, right?

 What if we could delegate the low-value tasks we do and just concentrate on things that will bring the highest return?
-You may be thinking, “That sounds like a nice idea but I’m not good at delegating or I haven’t had much experience with delegating work?”
+You may think, “That sounds like a nice idea but I’m not good at delegating or I haven’t had much experience with delegating work?”

-The good news is delegating work is not difficult and can be learned.
+The good news is delegating work isn’t difficult and can be learned.
 Over time, with more practice, you will get better at it and be able to dedicate more time to do higher-valued work.

-Here are some simple steps that you can apply in order to become better at delegating in order to free up your time to do more strategic work.
+Here are simple steps you can apply to become better at delegating so you can free up your time to do more strategic work.

 - Make a list of everything you currently do.
-Find some quiet where you can think about all the things that you do or are responsible for.
+Find some quiet time where you can think about all the things you do or are responsible for.
 This may take an hour or a few hours depending on your workload.
 This is really the starting point.
-What may come as a surprise is to see all the things that you are currently doing that may not be the best use of your time.
+What may come as a surprise is to see all the things you’re currently doing that may not be the best use of your time.

 Question: What are some things you’d like to delegate or have already delegated to others?